 How to Apply

 - Check your email after the March 1 deadline.
 Eligible students will be notified by email of the required documentation to submit for further consideration of the Promise Scholarship.
 You can also login to your MDCAPS and check your "To Do List" for a complete listing of all required documentation.

 Renewing an Award

-You will need to submit the FAFSA or alternative application and the MHEC application by the deadlines each year you wish to receive the scholarship.
+You will need to submit the FAFSA or MSFAA by March 1 each year you wish to receive the scholarship.

 You remain qualified by: